 - Network Protection — DNS protection and content filter enforcement on your network (with or without a Firebox)

 You can also create a content filter policy to block domains by categories.
-For information about content filter policies, see Manage User Access to Content.
+For information about content filter policies, go to Manage User Access to Content in DNSWatch.

 If the domain is a known threat or filtered content: